PrachiKharat/Instacart-Market-Basket-Analysis-and-Customer-Segmentation/README.md

-# Instacart Market Basket Analysis
+# Instacart Market Basket Analysis and Customer Segmentation

 ## About Instacart